Dr. Hall:

 If a molar is broken at the gumline, the dentist can always do a root canal treatment, put dental posts in and do a dental crown without having to resort to a tooth extraction.
 Unless there is something else wrong with it.
 Maybe there is a crack or something else.
 If you're suspicious that your dentist is too eager to extract it, ask for a second opinion somewhere.
 Different dentists have different attitudes about extracting teeth.
 There are many who seem to give up on a tooth too easily, but others will try hard to save them.

-A molar broken at the gumline is easier to restore than a front tooth, because there are several roots to the molar, and the dentist can put in a couple of posts at different angles, to help hold the crown on.
-With a front tooth, it's more round and there are rotational forces that work to dislodge the post.
+A molar broken at the gumline is easier to restore than a front tooth, because there are several roots to the molar, and the dentist can put in a couple of posts at different angles, which would anchor the buildup and the crown pretty securely.
+With a front tooth, it’s more round and with a single post there will be rotational forces that work to dislodge the post.
 But sometimes even a front tooth badly broken off can still be restored.

 I hope this is helpful.